datopia/pixyll/_drafts/db.md

 uncannily expressive Turing-incomplete subset of [Prolog](https://en.wikipedia.org/wiki/Prolog)<sup>2</sup>) as a domain-specific logic language for database interrogation.
-Queries and constraints, like most everything we traffic in, are structured data.
+Queries and invariants, like most everything we traffic in, are structured data.
 A trivial Datalog query over the above data, declared in Clojure's [literal notation](https://github.com/edn-format/edn), for
 readability: